muhsinking/notebook/content/notes/Slow Productivity.md

 tags:
   - work
   - books
-  - reviews
   - living
-  - tech
   - frameworks
 draft: "false"
-date: 2025-03-13
+date: 2025-03-14
 ---
-A self-help book for the modern day laptop worker and/or [[Help Wanted and The Burnout Society|Achievement Subject]].
+A self-help book for the modern day laptop worker and/or [[Help Wanted and The Burnout Society|achievement subject]].
 I'm a low-key fan of Cal Newport, having read and experimented with advice from his books *Deep Work* and *Digital Minimalism* back in 2019.
 While it's a very easy read,[^1] using extremely simple language and evocative anecdotes, I felt like this book was a bit thinner than his prior works.
 Still, there were some useful kernels, which I've tried to distill below.

 Like any self-help book, this book is utterly useless if you don't undertake the much more difficult step of actually applying Newport's [[Frameworks for understanding|frameworks]].
 Otherwise, reading self-help is just another form of pseudoproductivity.
 ## Intro